 Xbox Game Pass is essentially a paid membership service that gives access to more than 200 full Xbox One, Xbox 360 and original Xbox games to download and play as often as you like, as long as you continue to subscribe.
-This means your library of playable games can instantly be filled with archive and brand new titles for just one monthly fee - usually £7.99.
+This means your library of playable games can instantly be filled with archive and brand new titles for just one monthly fee.

 You can also get Game Pass and Xbox Live Gold combined, in a bundled sub offer called Xbox Game Pass Ultimate.
-For just £10.99 a month, you can get both services plus Xbox Game Pass for PC thrown in for good measure.
+For a little more each month, you can get both services plus Xbox Game Pass for PC thrown in for good measure.
 That offers another wide selection of all-you-can-eat games, but for Windows 10 PCs.
 Even if you don't have a compatible computer, the combined fee is cheaper so it's a no-brainer.

 That's why the All-Digital Edition exists, we feel, to provide a machine that works hand-in-hand with Game Pass.
 After all, the games on offer are all downloadable and do not require a physical media drive.
-And, it's a fair deal too.
+And, it's a seriously good deal, too.
 You get a whole stack of some of the best games around for relatively little outlay per month - so you can't go wrong really.

 Naturally, the standard Xbox One S works just as well with Game Pass, but we feel that without the digital-only subs service, there really wouldn't be much need for a digital-only machine.
-There are some that even say that this could be a sign of things to come from Xbox generally, although company boss Phil Spencer has already confirmed that Scarlett will come with an optical disc drive, so who knows?
+There are some that even say that this could be a sign of things to come from Xbox generally, although we know that the Xbox Series X will have a disc drive, so who knows?
 Maybe the Xbox One All-Digital Edition is an experiment and its reception will prompt similar projects in the future?